velask9/HTML-CSS_Module/readme.md

 ---

 The key concept to understand when using flexbox is that there are two classes associated with "flexing", the flex container itself, and the actual item(s) inside the container.
 There are properties ONLY associated with the flex container and ONLY associated with the flex item(s).
-The definitions of "main axis" and "cross axis" must be undertood.
+The definitions of "main axis" and "cross axis" also must be understood.
 Flexbox works with block elements.

 #### Flexbox Container Props
 These properties ONLY apply to the flexbox container.
 Default direction is left-to-right (row), this is the main axis, the cross axis is 90 degrees from th main axis.